 Vietnam seems deeply affected by the memory of war and the scars of foreign intervention.
 Agent Orange seemed horrible in history books, but the reality of it was even more gruesome when faced with pictorial evidence at the War Remnants Museum.
 After seeing this, I declared in my own mind my intent pacifism.
 And yet, I question myself even on this platform.
 Is it enough to disavow war?
 Can a passive pacifist change the course of future armed conflicts?
 How do you honor pacifism while respecting those who sacrificed themselves for a conflict imposed by higher powers?

-I’m grateful to have visited at an age too where I have learned some measure of critical thinking, because I think as a younger person, maybe at 12 or 13, I might’ve missed the strong propagandist tone of some of these same museum exhibits.
-The two narratives of national defeat and reunification in Vietnam post 1975 seem equally present depending on who you ask and it wasn’t always clear whether people preferred the pre or post war regime.
+I’m grateful to have visited at an age too where I have learned some measure of critical thinking, because I think as a younger person, I might’ve missed the strong propagandist tone of some of these same museum exhibits.
+The two narratives of national defeat and reunification in Vietnam post 1975 seem equally present depending on who you ask and it wasn’t always clear whether people preferred the pre- or post-war regime.

 Since a couple friends have asked, we enjoyed Piu Piu for dancing, The Lunch Lady for the bomb-est streetside noodles (featured on Bourdain’s No Reservations), Bánh Mì Huỳnh Hoa (beware the light green chilis though!), and this Phuong spot for phở (conveniently around the corner from the Lunch Lady).